-19. MID-TERM GRADES
+20. MID-TERM GRADES

-All students will be assigned a grade at mid-term (even if it is a passing grade).
-Students may view their mid-term grades in their OLSIS accounts.
+Grade reports are issued at mid semester to all students who are earning D or F grades in a class at that time.
 The mid-term grade is issued for the purpose of communicating to the student his or her status in a course and to encourage steps to improve performance during the second half of the semester.
 Mid-term grades are not part of a student's transcript and are not computed in grade-point averages.

-20. REPEATING CLASSES (D/F REPEAT RULE)
+21. REPEATING CLASSES (D/F REPEAT RULE)